FancyChaos/VSModManager/README.md

 Following examples for the Non-interactive mode.
 The interactive mode should hopefully be self-explanatory

 1. List all installed mods
-- `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -l`
+- `./vsmodmanager -d /var/vintagestory/data/ -l`
 2. List information about one specific mod
-- `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -l knapster`
+- `./vsmodmanager -d /var/vintagestory/data/ -l knapster`
+3. Install lates version of mod by omitting the game version
+- `./vsmodmanager -d /var/vintagestory/data/ -i morepiles`
-3. Install a mod
+4. Install a mod for a specific game version
 - `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -i morepiles`
-4. Update a single mod
+5. Update a single mod (Game version can be ommited again)
 - `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -u morepiles`
-5. Update all installed mods
+6. Update all installed mods
 - `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -u`
-6. Remove a mod
+7. Remove a mod
-- `./vsmodmanager -d /var/vintagestory/data/ -v 1.20.3 -r morepiles`
+- `./vsmodmanager -d /var/vintagestory/data/ -r morepiles`

 For more see the help text